pylon Camera Software Suite#

 In the pylon Viewer, you can get context-sensitive help.
 If you need more information about a parameter or want to know more about your camera model, select the desired item in the Devices or the Features pane and open the documentation by pressing F1 or right-clicking and then clicking Get Help.

-The Help menu also gives you access to the pylon Deployment Guide, the pylon SDK Samples Manual, and all the programmer's guides (if SDKs have been installed).
+The Help menu also gives you access to the pylon Deployment Guide, the pylon SDK Samples Manual, the pylon API documentation, and the C++ Data Processing Programmer's Guide.